jovan-sremacki/url-shortener/README.md

 ./setup.sh
 ```

 If you're encountering issues with the automated setup script or prefer to configure your environment manually, the following guide offers a detailed, step-by-step approach to setting up your project environment.
-This guide is specifically tailored for Laravel projects utilizing Docker for containerization, ensuring a smooth setup process that gets your project up and running swiftly.
-Upon completing these instructions, your project should be fully operational and accessible through your browser, without the need for further adjustments.

 ## Prerequisites
 Before beginning the setup, ensure the following software is installed on your machine: